LawanGoud/Python-/README.md

 ## Star Repetition - 2

 Write a program that reads a word and prints the first letter of the given word and stars (\*) instead of the other letters.

+## Half Length of String

+Write a program that reads a word and prints half the length of the word.